 But What if I Don’t Want the Divorce?

 Both Parties Might Not Want the Same Thing Sometimes, in a divorce case, not everyone in the party wants a divorce.
-In some instances, one
+In some cases, one

 6 Dos and Don’ts of Dating After Divorce